 What is technology transfer?

 Technology transfer is the transfer of knowledge and discoveries to the public.
 It can occur through publications, educated students entering the workforce, exchanges at conferences, and relationships with industry, among other things.
 U-M Tech Transfer focuses on the formal licensing of technology to third parties under the guidance of professionals employed by universities, research foundations, and businesses.

 U-M Tech Transfer is a University service unit composed of specialists in licensing, business development, and legal matters who are experienced in transferring technologies from the physical sciences, life sciences, and information and computer sciences.
-We are responsible for managing invention reports from all schools and colleges on the Ann Arbor campus, as well as U-M’s Dearborn and Flint campuses.
+We are responsible for managing invention disclosures from all schools and colleges on the Ann Arbor campus, as well as U-M’s Dearborn and Flint campuses.